jenkhy/GW_Lab_Notebook/Algae Culturing Protocol updated.md

 	- Optimum salinity for algae
 		- Diatoms (Chaetoceros)
 			- 20-25 psu
-			- We have 20 psu saltwater
+			- Use 20 psu saltwater
-	- Flagellates (Isochrysis galbana and Tetraselmis Chuii)
+		- Flagellates (Isochrysis galbana and Tetraselmis chuii)
 			- 25-30 psu
+			- Use 25 psu saltwater
+	#Weekly/DailyTasks
+	-  All algae cultures in flasks and carboys must be swirled once a day to prevent self-shading and settling
+	- Add saltwater + F/2 media to algae carboys three times a week
+		- Autoclave approximately 3000 mL of saltwater
+		- When autoclaved saltwater is cooled the next day, add 3 mL of F/2 media under a sterile biosafety cabinet
+		- Pour saltwater + F/2 media mixture into algae carboy
+	#UsingHemocytometer